codefresh-io/docs.codefresh.io/_docs/new-helm/install-helm-chart-using-codefresh-pipeline.md

 Name|Required|Description
 ---|---|---
 ACTION|defaults to 'install'|operation mode: `install`/`push`/`auth`
 CHART_REF|required for install/push|Chart reference to use, adhering to Helm's lookup rules (path to chart folder, or name of packaged chart).
-There's no need to prefix with `/reponame` if referencing a chart in a repository.
-This is handled automatically
+There's no need to prefix with `/reponame` if referencing a chart in a repository, this is handled automatically. a.k.a CHART_NAME but CHART_NAME shouldn't be used anymore.
 KUBE_CONTEXT|required for install|Kubernetes context to use.
 The name of the cluster as configured in Codefresh RELEASE_NAME|required for install|Helm release name.
 If the release exists it will be upgraded NAMESPACE|optional|target Kubernetes namespace to deploy to TILLER_NAMESPACE|optional|Kubernetes namespace where tiller is installed CHART_VERSION|optional|override or set the chart version CHART_REPO_URL|optional|Helm chart repository URL.
 If a Helm repository context is attached to the pipeline, this setting is ignored
-CUSTOMFILE_|optional|Values file to provide to Helm (as --file) CUSTOM_|optional|Value to provide to Helm (as --set) CMD_PS|optional|Command Postscript - this will be appended as is to the generated helm command string.
+VALUESFILE_|optional|Values file to provide to Helm (as --file). a.k.a CUSTOMFILE but CUSTOMFILE should be used anymore.
+VALUE_|optional|Value to provide to Helm (as --set). a.k.a CUSTOM but CUSTOM shouldn't be used anymore.
+CMD_PS|optional|Command Postscript - this will be appended as is to the generated helm command string.
 Can be used to set additional parameters supported by the command but not exposed as configuration options.